Career options in psychology

 Educational psychology is concerned with helping children and young people experiencing problems that can hinder their chance of learning.

-This avenue relates to the psychological aspects of legal processes in courts.
-Forensic psychology is also often used to refer to investigative and criminological psychology: applying psychological theory to criminal investigation, understanding psychological problems associated with criminal behaviour and the treatment of those who have committed offences.
+Forensic Psychology relates to the psychological aspects of legal processes, both during criminal investigations and in the courts, and to the understanding psychological problems associated with criminal behaviour and the treatment of those who have committed offences.

 Health psychology is primarily concerned with people’s experiences of health and illness.